 As part of our continuous efforts to achieve more effective and sustainable practice within the supply chain, we have initiated a system of multi-level and cross-functional training sessions with our global supplier network.
 In 2017, we trained more than 1,900 staff and personnel through 132 training sessions.
 We have three main approaches to training content:

 - Fundamental training: includes introductory training for the Workplace Standards, Fair Factories Clearinghouse (FFC) data entries, new factory approval process and the SEA operating guidelines.

-- Performance training: includes detailed training on specific issues on labour, health, safety and environmental practices, as well as initial assessment monitoring methods.
+- Performance training: includes detailed training on specific issues on labor, health, safety and environmental practices, as well as initial assessment monitoring methods.

 - Sustainability training: includes training in the KPI and rating tools, sustainable compliance planning and supplier self-assessment methods.

-There is an ongoing programme of training our suppliers to help them improve their social, health, safety and environmental performance.
+There is an ongoing program of training our suppliers to help them improve their social, health, safety and environmental performance.
 We focus our efforts on the following key training initiatives:

 |FAIR FACTORIES CLEARINGHOUSE|

 Better Work (BW) is a unique global partnership between the International Labour Organization (ILO) and the International Finance Corporation (IFC).
-It unites the ILO’s expertise in labour standards with the IFC’s expertise in private sector development.
-Launched in February 2007, the programme aims to improve compliance with labour standards and competitiveness in global supply chains by building cooperation between governments, employers’, workers’ organisations and international buyers.
+It unites the ILO’s expertise in labor standards with the IFC’s expertise in private sector development.
+Launched in February 2007, the program aims to improve compliance with labour standards and competitiveness in global supply chains by building cooperation between governments, employers’, workers’ organizations and international buyers.